Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Benchmark for Semantic Segmentation under Optical Aberrations

 \subsection{Analysis of Aberrations Behavior}

-Although aberrations distributions of various optical systems are distinctly different, an summary of the commonalities and characteristics is necessary for a comprehensive and convincing benchmark for SSOA.
-For most MOS, the aberration distribution reveals two behaviors: \emph{spatial-variant degradation}~\cite{chen2021optical,Gao2022CompactAL,li2021universal,schuler2011non} and \emph{spatial-uniform degradation}~\cite{peng2015computational,peng2016diffractive,Peng2019LearnedLF,liu2022computational}, which are relevant to the imaging principle of the optical components.
-To be specific, the \emph{Common Simple Lens (CSL)} induces spatial-variant degradation, whereas the \emph{Hybrid Refractive Diffractive Lens (HRDL)} induces spatial-uniform degradation.
+Although aberrations of various optical systems are distinctly different, a summary of the commonalities and characteristics is necessary for a comprehensive benchmark for SSOA.
+For most MOS, the aberration distribution reveals two behaviors: \emph{spatial-variant degradation}~\cite{schuler2011non,li2021universal} and \emph{spatial-uniform degradation}~\cite{liu2022computational,Peng2019LearnedLF}, which are relevant to the imaging principle of the optical components.
+To be specific, the \emph{Common Simple Lens (CSL)} induces spatial-variant degradation, whereas the \emph{Hybrid Refractive Diffractive Lens (HRDL)} induces spatial-uniform degradation, as shown in Fig.~\ref{fig:behavior}.

-\PAR{Common simple lens.} CSL often consists of optical elements with continuous surfaces~\cite{Gao2022CompactAL,chen2021optical}, \ie~spherical and aspherical surfaces.
+\PAR{Common simple lens.} CSL often consists of optical elements with continuous surfaces~\cite{chen2021optical}, \ie~spherical and aspherical surfaces.
 Due to refraction effects, the optical path varies with different thicknesses of the center and the edge FoVs, which ultimately leads to imaging results with spatial-variant degradation over different FoVs.
 As illustrated in Fig.~\ref{fig:behavior}(a), the image patch in the center of the FoV, which is associated with the paraxial region, is clear, while it degrades gradually with the increasing viewing angle.

-\PAR{Hybrid refractive diffractive lens.} With the booming processing technology of micro- and nano precision optical components, Fresnel and DOE are applied in the design of MOS~\cite{Gao2022ReviewOP,Peng2019LearnedLF}.
+\PAR{Hybrid refractive diffractive lens.} With the booming processing technology of micro- and nano-precision optical components, Fresnel and DOE are applied in the design of MOS~\cite{Peng2019LearnedLF}.
 The imaging principle of this type of MOS includes refraction and diffraction, called HRDL.
-HRDL enables a more uniform thickness-distribution of the optical elements, avoiding conspicuous differences in their optical path.
+HRDL enables a more uniform thickness distribution of the optical elements, avoiding conspicuous differences in their optical path.
 In this sense, the aberrations of HRDL induce spatial-uniform degradation, \ie~the image patches at the center and edge viewing angles degrade similarly, shown in Fig.~\ref{fig:behavior}(b).

-For image recovery in CI pipelines, the solutions to spatial-variant and spatial-uniform degradation are often different~\cite{chen2021optical,Peng2019LearnedLF}.
+For image recovery in CI pipelines, the solutions to spatial-variant and spatial-uniform degradation are often different~\cite{Peng2019LearnedLF,chen2021optical}.
 Consequently, our established benchmark for SSOA is also divided accordingly based on the aberrations behaviors of CSL and HRDL.